ucan-wg/awake/README.md

 ## 3.1 Subscribe to Common Channel

 AWAKE begins by all parties listening on a common channel.
-The channel itself is unimportant: it MAY be broadcast to all listeners, MAY be asynchronous, and MAY be over any transport.
+AWAKE itself is cghannel and transport agnostic; it MAY be broadcast to all listeners, MAY be asynchronous, and MAY be over any transport.
 To reduce channel noise, it is RECOMMENDED that this channel be scoped to a specific topic.

 For instance, a websocket pubsub channel on the topic `awake:did:key:zStEZpzSMtTt9k2vszgvCwF4fLQQSyA15W5AQ4z3AR6Bx4eFJ5crJFbuGxKmbma4` MAY be used for messages about resources owned by `did:key:zStEZpzSMtTt9k2vszgvCwF4fLQQSyA15W5AQ4z3AR6Bx4eFJ5crJFbuGxKmbma4`.